 Look for the IC-Rating label on the product or the manufacturer’s installation instructions.
 Please note, not all IC-4 Rated downlights are safe to be covered with insulation

-IC-rating in downlights refers to ‘Insulation Contact’ and is accompanied with an image imprinted on the fixture and the installation instructions.
+IC-rating in downlights refers to ‘Insulation Contact’ and is accompanied by an image imprinted on the fixture and the installation instructions.
 As mentioned in our previous post on LED lights, they emit far less heat than their incandescent and halogen counterparts.
 It is also important to note that non-LED downlight kits pose an actual fire risk if covered with insulation, while appropriately IC-rated LED-integrated downlights, even if completely wrapped in insulation, won’t cause a fire – they just may not last as long.
-The integration of LED and the driver (transformer) into one unit therefore re-invented recessed lights, making them more energy efficient, without compromising your ceiling insulation.
+The integration of LED and the driver (transformer) into one unit, therefore, re-invented recessed lights, making them more energy-efficient, without compromising your ceiling insulation.

 Check label and installation instructions